What is the Excavator’s Operating Weight

 Hydra Tilt Swing

 This attachment allows the operator to angle the bucket at 30 degrees to either side.
-It is used for cleaning drainages, grading, contouring and creating slopes.
+It is used for cleaning drainages, grading, contouring, and creating slopes.

 Grapples